s33r/markdown-generator/documentation/options.md

 | themeFiles     | [ ]                   | Additional files to copy into the output directory.

-## Notes
-* Templates loaded from the templateLocations take precedence over template strings.
+_Templates loaded from the templateLocations take precedence over template strings._